-At RAF Lakenheath, the Youth Sports Program was developed to enhance children's ethical, social, emotional, physical, and intellectual learning with the purpose of having fun while nurturing each child's capacity to learn life-skills.
-The emphasis of youth sports is on skill development, co-operation, teamwork and maximum participation.
+At RAF Lakenheath, the Youth Sports Program was developed to enhance children's ethical, social, emotional, physical, and intellectual learning with the purpose of having fun.
+At the same time, nurturing each child's capacity to learn life-skills.
+The emphasis of youth sports is on skill development, cooperation, teamwork and maximum participation.
 The Youth Sports Program follows the National Standards for Youth Sports and develops programs that are consistent with the philosophy outlined in those standards.